arshjeevs/Power-Flow-Analysis/README.md

-Here’s the updated README without the `.gitignore` section:

----

 # Power Systems Assignment

 This repository contains the implementation of various numerical methods for solving power systems problems.
 The main methods included are **Gauss-Seidel** and **Newton-Raphson**, which are commonly used to solve power flow problems in electrical power systems.
 The repository also includes the relevant data files for a 14-bus power system and other auxiliary functions.